rericsson/dotfiles/README.md

 # dotfiles
-portable configuration files
+Portable Configuration Files

-these can be downloaded new machines and used with symlinks
+These can be downloaded to new machines and used with symlinks

 from the $HOME directory, run
 ```